aws-samples/cfn101-workshop/content/advanced/modules/consume-example/index.md

 :::expand{header="Need a hint?"}
 * Update the `module.yaml` file to add Tags to all the resources that support them.
 Documentation for adding tags to a VPC can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpc.html#cfn-ec2-vpc-tags).

-* Submit the changes and set the new version as the default version.
+* Submit the changes, and set the new module version as the default version.
+For more information, see the `submit` [command](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-submit.html) in the CloudFormation Command Line Interface reference.

 * Update he `use-module.yaml` to include the new Tag parameter value.